gussamer/lfot/README.md

     lfot help
     ```

-1. Generate a bashrc alias list of sfdx commands
+1. Generate a bashrc alias list of sfdx commands (Only works for Git Bash on Windows)

   - Default